Modal and non modal G codes

 If you are running short on memory these are things to look at.
 Some CAD systems will output loads of unnecessary shit but you need to sort your post processor to stop this.
 It’s quite easy to fix.
 Loads of leading and trailing zeros to get rid of.

-Feed-rates are the same you only need to state them once and then again when you wish to change them.
+Feed-rates are modal too so you only need to state them once and then again when you wish to change them.

 It is best to state all of the modal information you require at the start of each section of code.
 Just after the tool change is the best place.